This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Drink more liquids.
 Liquids help your liver function properly.
 Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.

 - Get more rest.
 Rest if you are tired.
 Slowly return to your normal activities when you feel better.

 Prevent the spread of HAV:

 You are most contagious in the 2 weeks before and the first week after you become jaundiced.
-Your friends, sexual partners, and family members may need to get the hepatitis A vaccine.
+Your friends, sex partners, and family members may need to get the hepatitis A vaccine.
 If you already have hepatitis A, it is too late to get the vaccine.
 The following are important things you can do to keep from spreading the infection:

 - Do not share dishes or utensils.
 Soak dishes and utensils in boiling water.
 Then wash them, or use a dishwasher.
 You may want to use disposable dishes.

 - Do not prepare food or meals for other people.

 - Wash your hands well before you eat and after you use the bathroom or change a child's diaper.

 - Wash clothing and bedding in the hottest water setting.

 - Clean toilets with a product that kills germs.